givebutter/laravel-keyable/README.md

 ### Upgrading from 2.1.1 to 3.0

-ATTENTION: It is highly recommended that you generate a backup of you database before going thought the steps below, just to be safe in case something goes wrong.
+ATTENTION: It is highly recommended that you generate a backup of your database before going throught the steps below, just to be safe in case something goes wrong.

 #### Step 1: Update your `composer.json` file